 Making a carpet of one of my paintings

-It was while I was laying out a number of paintings on a floor, selecting them for a solo show intended in July this year, it occurred to me that some of them would look great as carpets.
+It was while I was laying out a number of paintings on a floor, selecting them for a solo show in July 2020, it occurred to me that some of them would look great as carpets.

 There is a vast heritage of carpets made to the designs of Architects, designers and Artists; joseph Albers and Eileen Gray, Howard Hogkin and Kate Blee, Anni Albers and Sandra blow come to mind.
 What is understood is that unless specifically intended as a carpet, an artwork translated to textile is affected by the manufacturing process: an image will either gain or lose something by being translated so I wanted to understand more about the process and the history of carpet making before deciding how best to take my project forward.